 no images were foundOleMiss MFAs participate in Broken English.
 Photos provided by Guy Catelli.

 The M.F.A.
-Reading Series is a student-organized activity featuring writers from within the MFA program here.
+Reading Seriesis called Broken English, a student-organized series featuring writers from within the MFA program here.
 Once a month, two writers from the M.F.A. program give a reading at a night spot on the Square.
-This is an opportunity for the featured writers to knock everyone’s socks off with some great material.
-It’s also a chance for the writer to feel the rush of reading in front of an audience, and for some, it will be their first time to do so.
-In addition, the reading series is a good way to meet other writers in the community and show mutual support.
-It’s a chance to get away from the computer and have a good time!
+This is an opportunity for the featured writers to feel the rush of reading in front of an big audience–some, for the first time—in a supportive, fun atmosphere—complete with drink specials!

 The Outreach Series is a student-initiated program in which graduate students in creative writing volunteer time and talent, through various community-service activities, to bring about positive social change beyond the university setting.
 Outreach activities are coordinated by the Outreach director (a voluntary position that changes each semester) and are carried out by students.
 Activities may include teaching community writing workshops, visiting and reading at retirement homes, donating and delivering books for libraries, and judging writing contests.